 Members on LTIP/LTD continue to accrue pension credit in the PSPP since their employer is required to make contributions on their behalf.

 When calculating the member's PA, treat periods where they were eligible to LTIP/LTD as if they were still at work.

 Janice goes on an unpaid illness leave on March 31.
-On September 1, Janice becomes eligible for LTIP/LTD and her employer contributes to the PSPP on her behalf throughout the rest of the year.
+On September 1, Janice becomes eligible for LTIP/LTD and their employer contributes to the PSPP on iheir behalf throughout the rest of the year.

-To calculate Janice's PA, her employer must use the service Janice earned prior to going on leave (Jan 1 to Mar 30), service related to the LTIP/LTD period (Sept 1 to Dec 31), and any credit she earned during her leave of absence (Mar 31 to Aug 31).
+To calculate Janice's PA, their employer must use the service Janice earned prior to going on leave (Jan 1 to Mar 30), service related to the LTIP/LTD period (Sept 1 to Dec 31), and any credit Janice earned during their leave of absence (Mar 31 to Aug 31).

 How to calculate a PA when a member transfers between the PSPP and the OPTrust Pension Plan (for employers who participate in both Plans)

 When a member transfers between the PSPP and the OPTrust Pension Plan during the year, you must calculate the PA for the benefit earned in each Plan separately and report them as one figure on the member's T4.

 Jon has worked at ABC, an organization that participates in both the PSPP and the OPTrust Pension Plan for several years.
 On May 1, Jon moves to a new position at ABC where they are required to participate in the PSPP.
 Prior to the move, Jon participated in the OPTrust Pension Plan.